MatthewDaw/braddawFrontEnd/README.md

 For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).

-##Poject overview
+Poject overview

 This project was intended to be to a campaign website for Representative Brad Daw.
-During the production he lost his election and funding for the project was cut.
-As such, it is not finished and it unlikely to revisited any time soon.
+During production, he lost his election and funding for the project was cut.
+As such, it is not finished and it is unlikely to revisited any time soon.
 All the same, it serves as a good representative of my current web developement skills.